 Hong Kong is much better for shopping in general.
 For middle-budget and especially luxury shopping, tourists and international travellers find that Hong Kong is one of the best places in the world, and Shanghai with China's tariff walls and barriers against imports and luxury goods isn't as good a place for shopping except for maybe getting bargains on Chinese made products if you are not looking for quality or service.
 However, for some products or kinds of products made is China such as souvenirs and antiques, Shanghai is better if you do you research and know what you are hunting for.

-For example, Shanghai has Nanjing Road, one of the world’s busiest shopping streets, full of luxury options if you want them.
+For example, Shanghai has Nanjing Road, one of the world's busiest shopping streets, full of luxury options if you want them.
 But most tourists will be thinking, why come to China for international luxuries?
 Hong Kong offers more and at better prices and services.
-Mainlanders themselves go to Hong Kong and increasingly also to Japan for shopping.

 Though Shanghai has bargain shopping areas, most tourists still prefer Hong Kong's bargain electronics and fashion areas such as Ladies Market.
-Though Guangzhou and Shenzhen are right next door where much of the world's consumer electronics and electronics accessories and components are made, Mainland shoppers from these areas often prefer Hong Kong for their shopping on Mainland products too.
+Though Guangzhou and Shenzhen are right next door where much of the world's consumer electronics and electronics accessories and components are made, shoppers from Chinese mainland from these areas often prefer Hong Kong for their shopping on Mainland products too.
 It is partly because Hong Kong stores and services have a better reputation.
 See more about Hong Kong's Top Street Markets

 Hong Kong has been long known for its bargain shopping, but it is also known for its huge world-class malls for both luxury and middle-budget items where people come from around the world to shop in.